Beef and Vegetable Stew

 - Add the remaining tablespoon of olive oil to the pan.
 Add the onion and leek, sauté until translucent, then add the garlic and sauté until fragrant.
 Add the tomato paste and cook, stirring for about 1 minute.
 Return the beef to the pot and stir to coat.
 Add the beef stock, thyme, bay leaves, and vegetables.
 If the meat is not fully covered add additional stock or water to cover it.
 Bring to a boil, cover and transfer to the oven.
 Cook until the meat is tender, about 2 hours.

 - Remove the stew from the oven and skim off the fat on the surface with a spoon.
 Season with salt and pepper to taste.
 Serve warm, garnish with chopped parsley.

-*For a rich, more flavorful stew, sub out 1 cup of beef stock for 1 cup of good red wine (NOT cheap cooking wine).
+*For a rich, more flavorful stew, sub out 1 cup of beef stock for 1 cup of good red wine or 1 cup of Guinness extra stout.

 Recipe source: Life Made Simple